- Population: 22.25 million

 Cameroon borders two countries plagued by insurgency and civil war: Nigeria and the Central African Republic.

-Since 2014, the world’s deadliest militant group, Boko Haram, has forced more than 65,000 Nigerians to flee to Cameroon, which has been drawn into the regional conflict.
+Since 2014, one of Africa's deadliest militant groups, Boko Haram, has forced more than 65,000 Nigerians to flee to Cameroon, which has been drawn into the regional conflict.
 The group has attacked scores of towns and villages in the Far North: many have died from car bombings and indiscriminate killings, and 251,000 people have been displaced from their homes.
 In 2015, Boko Haram pledged allegiance to ISIS, which affirmed the group’s aim to establish a West African caliphate.

 Meanwhile, the vicious civil war in neighboring Central African Republic has forced more than 200,000 people to flee to Cameroon.
 CAR’s transitional government is weak, allowing a variety of militant groups to prosper.